Create a Manual Endpoint in Data Virtualization

 3. Make a Request from the Documentation

 Click the GET /about endpoint to expand the request details.
-Click the Try it out button to test a request.
+Click the Try it Out button to test a request.

-Click Execute to make the request.
-Since the EnvionData API is authenticated by default, a login window may appear before the request is executed.
-Enter your FME Flow credentials to create a temporary session token that can be used for making requests directly from the API documentation.
+NOTE: Since the EnvironData API requires authentication, a login window may appear.
+Enter your FME Flow credentials to create a temporary session token for testing requests in Swagger.

 3. Copy Request URL